 Here’s Your Hat, What’s Your Hurry?

 Knowing how each other handles conflict and understanding how the two of you work together in these situations can help you avoid unmet expectations and allow you to handle tense situations in a much more effective way.
 This can seriously be marriage-saving stuff.
 So, how will you resolve conflict and how willing are you/your partner to examine recurring conflicts and make changes?

-The one person you should absolutely confide all of your incredible life goals in is the person you’re planning on spending the rest of your life with!
-Questions to ask before you get married would be: where do you want to be on your 10th wedding anniversary and what do you want your life to be like?
-Where is your ideal place to live and how do you plan on supporting each other so you both achieve the goals you have?
+The one person you should absolutely confide all of your incredible life goals in is your future spouse.
+Conversations to have before you get married would be: where do you want to be on your 10th wedding anniversary?
+What do you want your life to be like?
+Where is your ideal place to live?

 Let’s Get Busy

 What’s the point of being a couple if you can’t talk openly about intimacy?

 Marriage will be a tough road if you and your partner aren’t compatible when it comes to physical needs and desires.